opendcs/opendcs/docs/source/dev-docs.rst

 2. **`.decodescript` file**:
     - Purpose: Contains the Decodes script that defines how the input data should be processed.
-    - Usage: Write the script to test the specific functionality of the Decodes Function.
     - Example:
       .. code-block:: text